Diosa Canales

-Diosa Canales (born as Dioshaily Rosfer Canales Gil on 11 January 1987 in El Tigre, Venezuela) is a Venezuelan singer, actress, and model.
+Dioshaily Rosfer Canales Gil on 11 January 1987 in El Tigre), Venezuela), better known as Diosa Canales, is a Venezuelan singer, actress, and model.

+Career

 Diosa Canales is set to release her first album, La Bomba Sexy de Venezuela, described as a fusion of merengue and reggaeton.

 Diosa is known for making promises of getting naked if her country's national football team wins a football tournament, just like Larissa Riquelme does; the two have gotten naked in public several times already.
 Also, like Riquelme, she became an internet phenomenon: first, when she got naked in front of her twitcam and was watched by more than 30,000 people in less than 12 minutes and became a trending topic until she got censored by Twitter, and later when she appeared dressed in short clothes with the colors of her national football team.
 She has worked also as a calendar model.

+Personal life

 In March 2015 Canales was rushed to hospital following a fall from a pole while practising a pole dancing routine; landing on her chest she burst her breast implant.
 She made a full recovery.

 In May 2016 she and her husband Jose Roberto Rojas Romero (32) were arrested for allegedly beating up her mother-in-law.